-When we first started planning this trip I knew nothing about the Adirondacks.
+When we first started planning this trip, from Atlanta to New England, I knew nothing about the Adirondacks.
 I had heard of the area, but that was about it.
 Honestly, I probably would not have even thought to add it to our itinerary, but Grant insisted.

 When I started doing some research, I quickly became overwhelmed.
 There’s just so much.
 Now that we’ve spent three days here, I feel like I have a better understanding of the area.
 Still, there is so much that is confusing and overwhelming.